A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

 \subsection{Numerical Reflection from the Subgridding Interface}

 To quantitatively evaluate the numerical reflection induced by the geometric transition and interpolation matrices at the subgridding interfaces, a waveguide model is analyzed.
 The computational domain has dimensions of $3.6 \text{ m} \times 0.27 \text{ m}$.
 As illustrated in Fig. \ref{fig:reflect_geometry}, an empty fine-mesh embedded region is located at the center of the coarse-mesh background.
-The upper and lower boundaries are modeled as PECs, while convolutional perfectly matched layers (CPMLs) are employed at both longitudinal terminations to absorb outgoing waves.
-A modulated Gaussian pulse is excited at the source line, and the purely reflected error waves are recorded at an observation line positioned ahead of the source.
+The upper and lower boundaries are modeled as PECs, while convolutional perfectly matched layers (CPMLs) are employed at both longitudinal terminations.
+A modulated Gaussian pulse is excited at the source line, and the purely reflected error waves are recorded at an observation line.

 The outer region is discretized with a uniform coarse mesh of $\Delta x = \Delta y = 1$ mm.
 The embedded subgridding block extends from $x = 1.755$ m to $1.845$ m and from $y = 0.09$ m to $0.18$ m.
-To comprehensively assess the interface transparency, four mesh refinement ratios are investigated, 2:5, 1:2, 1:5, and 1:10.
+Four mesh refinement ratios are investigated, 2:5, 1:2, 1:5, and 1:10.
 The modulated Gaussian pulse, configured with a cutoff frequency of 5 GHz, is injected at $x = 1.7$ m.
 The time step is set to $0.98$ times the fine-mesh CFL limit.

 The reflected fields are isolated by simulating a reference scenario with a global uniform coarse mesh and subtracting its time-domain fields from the total fields computed by the subgridding method.
 The frequency-domain electromagnetic power $|P(\omega)|$ passing through the observation line is calculated using the discrete Fourier transform as